pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
+## 6.8.0
+- HybridAuth integration is deprecated and will be removed in Pimcore 7.
+- `Pimcore\Browser` is deprecated and will be replaced by `\Browser` in Pimcore 7. [#7084](https://github.com/pimcore/pimcore/pull/7084)
+- Javascript - All classes under namespaces `pimcore.document.tags` are deprecated and will be removed in 7.
+These are moved to new namespace `pimcore.document.editables`.
+If you have custom editables or wysiwyg global config then please change namespace from `pimcore.document.tags.*` to `pimcore.document.editables.*`
+- Javascript - Class `pimcore.document.tag` is deprecated as well and will be removed in 7.
+Use new class `pimcore.document.editable` instead.
+- All classes in namespace `Pimcore\Document\Tag` moved to new namespace `Pimcore\Document\Editable` (including their services) for better readability and marked as deprecated.
+Please update custom document editable classes and mappings. [#6921](https://github.com/pimcore/pimcore/pull/6921)
+- All `document_tag_` css classes are deprecated and will be removed in Pimcore 7.
+Use new classes `document_editable_` for custom styling of document editables.
+- Method signature `AbstractObject::setChildren($children)` has been updated to `AbstractObject::setChildren($children, array $objectTypes = [self::OBJECT_TYPE_OBJECT, self::OBJECT_TYPE_FOLDER], $includingUnpublished = false)`

 ## 6.7.0
 - [Ecommerce][IndexService] Elastic Search worker does not use mockup cache anymore.
 Now mockup objects are build directly based on information in response of ES response (_source flag).
 Therefore `AbstractElasticSearch` Worker does not extend `AbstractMockupCacheWorker` anymore.